 The Economic Development Department oversees nine MADs, while the Parks and Recreation Department manages 55 MADs across the City.
 Seven of the MADs administered by Economic Development are self-managed by nonprofit organizations, while Barrio Logan and Central Commercial are directly managed by the City.
 This means the City directly manages contractors to provide services to these MADs.

 - Barrio Logan - Established 2012

 Special Assessment Refund Claim Form

-Property owners that wish to file a refund claim for a City of San Diego property-based special assessment must complete the Special Assessment Refund Claim Form and return it to the Economic Development Division.
+Property owners that wish to file a refund claim for a City of San Diego property-based special assessment must complete the Special Assessment Refund Claim Form (PDF) and return it to the Economic Development Department.

 The refund claim form must be accurately completed, printed, signed by the claimant and mailed or personally presented in hard copy format to: